strubelab/multiprot/review_README.md

 ### Install multiprot Python package

 ##### Installing Python 3
-You need to have an installation of Python 3 or above to use multiprot.
+You need to have an installation of Python 3 to use multiprot.
 You can download it from [Python's official webpage](https://www.python.org/downloads/) or through a [package manager](https://docs.python-guide.org/starting/installation/).
-If you're unsure wether python 3 is installed on your system, type `python3` on the command line and the python console should open.
-Otherwise, type just `python` and read the version number on top (and afterwards type `quit()` and `enter` to quit the python console).
+If you're unsure wether python 3 is installed on your system, type `python3 --version`.

 ##### Installing multiprot
 For developers, installation directly from github should work like this: